emnify/product-docs/docs/services/no-code-workflow-automation.md

+---
+description: Via Zapier, SMS, as well as event or application triggers
+---
 # No-code workflow automation

 Zapier is a service that allows you to connect more than 4000 applications - including emnify - to automate workflows.